KurtHamiter/CSNativeUDP/README.md

 ## Methods
 `int Initialize()` -
-Must be called once at the very start of the application.
+Must be called once at the start of the application before any usage of the following API.
 Initializes the underlying winsock library.
 Do not call this again before de-initializing.
 Returns response code 0 if successful.

 `NetworkSocket CreateSocket(int bufferSize)` -